mrdrbob/aoc-2021/README.md

 The instructions say to ignore incomplete, but otherwise valid lines.
 This is implicitly done by just not checking if the stack is empty at the end of a line.

+## Day 10 - Part 2

+Once again, a lot of little details to get right.
+I started by modifying my part 1 solution to return both the score *and* the remaining stack.
+Then for every line that does not have a score (and therefore no invalid characters), I can look at the remaining stack to calculate the part 2 score.
+That's a matter of popping the stack until it's empty, and for each character looking for the expected closing tag, then multiplying/adding.

+A word of caution: the numbers get, like, really big. `int` won't cut it here.